 Campbell initiated discussions with other congregations expelled by the Redstone Association, and then reached out to other churches in the region, among them the historic Turkeyfoot Baptist Church in Ursina, Somerset County, PA, familiarly known as the Jersey Church.
 On Sept.
 7-9, 1827, Campbell met with a number of Somerset County representatives, among them Dr. Jonas Younkin, to begin to map out a novel plan for a shared future.

-In June 1829, Campbell’s father Thomas and brother Archibald visited the county seat of Somerset where they “preached a few times” and then went to Turkeyfoot “to work up interest in the Jersey church.”
+In June 1829, Campbell’s father and brother visited the county seat of Somerset where they “preached a few times” and then went to Turkeyfoot “to work up interest in the Jersey church.”
 Then in September of that year, a reorganization of the movement was put in place in Somerset, with election of officers and charter membership, among them Dr. Younkin and his wife Martha (Prinkey) Younkin.

 Forward established the Turkeyfoot church near Kingwood in the fall of 1831 or spring of 1832.
 Vogel describes the location as “about four miles southwest of New Centerville (fourteen miles in the same direction from Somerset) and known as Turkey-Foot, or Spruce Creek.”
 Among others, charter members included Dr. and Mrs. Younkin, Leonard and Martha (Minerd) Harbaugh Sr., Joseph Harbaugh and newlyweds Rev. Harmon and Rachel (Younkin) Husband.